Robert Malley: Criticism

 Malley was criticized after co-authoring an article in the July 8, 2001, edition of The New York Times arguing that the blame the failure of the 2000 Camp David Summit should be divided among all three leaders who were present at the summit, Arafat, Barak, and Bill Clinton, not just Arafat, as was suggested by some mainstream policy analysts.
 "Later, however, other scholars and former officials voiced similar views to those of Malley", according to a February 20, 2008, article in The Jewish Daily Forward.

-Malley and his views have come under attack from other critics, such as Martin Peretz of the magazine The New Republic, who has opined that Malley is "anti-Israel", a "rabid hater of Israel.
-No question about it", and that several of his articles in the New York Review of Books were "deceitful".
+Malley has also been criticized by Martin Peretz of The New Republic, who described Malley as "anti-Israel" and a "rabid hater of Israel."
+Peretz called several of his articles in the New York Review of Books "deceitful".
 On the conservative webzine The American Thinker, Ed Lasky asserted that Malley "represents the next generation of anti-Israel activism."

 Malley told the Jewish Daily Forward that "it tends to cross the line when it becomes as personal and as un-based in facts as some of these have been".
 While he loved and respected his father, he said, their views sometimes differed, and it is "an odd guilt by association" fallacy to criticize him based on his father's views.

 In response to what they called "vicious, personal attacks" on Malley, in February 2008, five former U.S. government officials, all of them Jewish — former National Security Advisor Sandy Berger, Ambassador Martin Indyk, Ambassador Daniel C. Kurtzer, Ambassador Dennis Ross, and former State Department Senior Advisor Aaron David Miller — published a letter in the New York Review of Books defending Malley.
 They wrote that the attacks on Malley were "unfair, inappropriate, and wrong", and objected to what they called an attempt "to undermine the credibility of a talented public servant who has worked tirelessly over the years to promote Arab–Israeli peace and US national interests."
 Their view was shared by M.J.
 Rosenberg, a former editor at the American Israel Public Affairs Committee and a critic of Israeli policies, who condemned the attacks on Malley, writing that Malley is "pro-Israel" and that the only reason he was being criticized was because he supports Israeli–Palestinian negotiations.